Learn The European Flags (Updated 2026)

 Memorize symbols and unique patterns

-• Albania: Look for the double-headed eagle on a red background.
+• Albania: Features a black double-headed eagle on a red background.

 • Italy (Green-White-Red): Their popular tomatoes are often picked when green and are red when fully ripe.

-• Ireland (Green-White-Orange): Green represents the lush Irish landscape, orange for the Protestant minority, and white for peace between the two.
+• Ireland (Green-White-Orange): Green represents the Irish nationalist tradition, orange for the Protestant minority and white for peace between the two.

 Learn by grouping regions